wouter

 useRouter: accessing the router object

-If you’re building an advanced integration, for example custom location hook, you might want to get
+If you’re building advanced integration, for example custom location hook, you might want to get

 access to the global router object.
-The router is a simple object that holds current matcher
+Router is a simple object that holds routing options that you configure in the Router component.

 import { useRouter } from "wouter";